-Let’s talk about procurement and projects of smart and bidirectional EV infrastructure on November 18
+Let’s talk about cities’ needs and priorities for smart and bidirectional EV infrastructure on February 20

-On November 18, 2024, from 14:00 to 15:30, we are inviting cities, regions, and local grid operators to share their experiences with procurement and projects related to smart and bidirectional EV infrastructure.
-They will present their ambitions, challenges, achievements and needs.
-We will also discuss how cooperation and knowledge exchange can support European cities in this innovative field.
-Additionally, we invite all interested cities to review or contribute to the proposed annex for V2G/V2X in the European STF Procurement Handbook.
+On February 20, 2025, from 14:00 to 15:30, we are inviting cities, regions, and local grid operators to share experiences on the procurement of smart and bidirectional EV infrastructure.
+We will discuss common challenges, mutual priorities, and how cooperation and knowledge exchange can support European cities in this innovative field.
+Results of the discussion will feed into the creation of guidelines on the procurement of smart and V2G infrastructure via an annex to the European STF Procurement Handbook.

 Register here.

-This 2nd Bidirectional Cities Event (online) will focus on the needs and priorities of European cities and grid operators when it comes to advancing V2G technology and smart charging.
-Agenda points include:
+This 3rd Bidirectional Cities Event (online) will focus on the needs and priorities of European cities and grid operators when it comes to advancing V2G technology and smart charging.

 SCALE Joint Procurement Program: Why should you join our events?